stormpath/stormpath.github.io/source/java/quickstart/index.markdown

         $ chmod go-rwx ~/.stormpath/apiKey.properties

-The `apiKey.properties` file holds your API key information, and can be used to easily authentication with the Stormpath SDK.
+The `apiKey.properties` file holds your API key information, and can be used to easily authenticate with the Stormpath SDK.

 ***